nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   * Prerequisites: At least one saved course mapping plan saved in myList.json, for either The University of Melbourne or The University of Western Australia.
   * Test Case: `compare pu/the university of melbourne pu/the university of western australia`<br/>
-  * Expected: Prints out message that the unique mappings currently saved for each given PU.
+  * Expected: Prints out message with the unique mappings currently saved for each given PU.

 ##### Corrupted data file